jlan84/linear-algebra-assignment/sprint.md

 Scalar Operations
 ==============================
-1. Given:

-         [2 3 5]
+1. Create this numpy array (called `v`): `[2 3 5 8 9]`
+2. Do a scalar addition by 0.5.
+3. Do a scalar multiple by -2.

-   Do a scalar addition, subtraction, multiply, divide by as separate scalars:
+4. Do a scalar divide by 0.
+What happens?
+Is that what you expected?

-          0.5
-          -2
-           0

-2. Given: [4, 5, 6] (scalar matrix)

-          0.5
-          -2
-           0

-3. Extra Credit: Vectorize number 1 and 2 and split the matrices out to get the equivalent results.
-(Broadcasting!)

-4. Extra Credit: Given [2] multiply this by a random 2 x 2 pandas dataframe.
-The output is a numpy array.
+5. Create a 1 by 5 vector `b` so that the following would get the same result as you did in #2: `v + b` (called broadcasting).

 Matrix Vector Multiplication
 ============================================
-1. Create a random column vector, row vector, and 3 x 3 square matrix called `column_vector`, `row_vector`, and `rand_matrix` respectively.
+1. Create a random length 3 column vector, length 3 row vector, and 3 x 3 square matrix called `column_vector`, `row_vector`, and `rand_matrix`, respectively.
 2. Perform a vector vector multiply on `column_vector` and `row_vector`.
 This should output a `n x m` matrix where `n` is the number of rows in `row_vector` and `m` is the number of columns in `column_vector`.
 Say `column_vector` is a 2 x 1 and `row_vector` is a 1 x 3, output will be a 2 x 3 matrix.
 3. For both `column_vector` and `row_vector`, multiply by `rand_matrix`.
 4. Compute the dot product of `row_vector` and `column_vector`.
 5. Multiply each row of the `rand_matrix` by `row_vector`.
-6. If we have a 2 x 3 a 3 x 2, can you matrix multiply them?
+6. If A is a 3 x 2 and B is a 4 x 3, can you matrix multiply them (AB)?
 If so, what is the shape?
-7. Taking the output of the resulting matrix from 6, can we matrix multiply a 5 x 6 on that?
-If so, what is the shape?
+Can you matrix multiply them in the other direction (BA)?
+If so, what's the shape of that?

 Matrix Matrix Multiplication
 ======================================
 1. Create a random 3 x 6 matrix as `rand_matrix`.
 2. Matrix multiply `rand_matrix` and the transpose of `rand_matrix`.
-3. Reshape `rand_matrix` (create a copy) and matrix multiply it by the original.
-This should be a 3 x 3.
+3. Reshape `rand_matrix` so that it can be multiplied by the original.
+Do the multiplication.
+The result should be a 3 x 3.
-4. Implement matrix multiply given 2 2-dimensional lists of numbers.
-Test it out with a 6 x 2 matrix and a 2 x 6 matrix.

 Elementwise Matrix Operations
 ========================================
-1. Create 2 random 6 x 2 matrices as `rand_matrix` and `rand_matrix_2`.
+1. Create 2 random 6 x 2 matrices as `A` and `B`.
-2. Square `rand_matrix` (this will be the same shape).
+2. Square `a` (this will be the same shape).
-3. Add, subtract, multiply and divide `rand_matrix` and `rand_matrix_2` (This will be the same shape).
+3. Add, subtract, multiply and divide `A` and `B` (This will be the same shape).
-4. Implement element wise multiply given 2 2d lists.
-5. Implement dot product given 2 2d lists.

 Axis wise operations and operations across different dimensional matrices
 ================================
-1. Create a 4 x 1 random matrix as `rand_matrix`.
+1. Create a 4 x 1 random matrix as `A`.
-2. Create a 1 x 3 random matrix as `rand_matrix_2`.
+2. Create a 1 x 3 random matrix as `B`.
-3. Add the 2 (yes this is possible!) using new axis (this will be a 4 x 3).
+3. Add the 2 (yes this is possible!).
+What is the shape of the result?
+What did it to?
-4. Create a random 2 x 3 matrix as `rand_matrix`.
+4. Create a random 2 x 3 matrix as `C`.
+5. Calculate the sums, mean and standard deviation of the values in the matrix.
+6. Calculate the column wise sums, mean and standard deviation of the matrix.
-5. Calculate the column and row wise sums,mean and standard deviation of the matrix.
+7. Calculate the row wise sums, mean and standard deviation of the matrix.
-6. Multiply column 1 (0 based indices!) of rand_matrix by 2.

 Rank
 ======================================
-1. Create a random 3 x 3 matrix as `rand_matrix`.
+1. Create a random 5 x 3 matrix as `A`.
-2. Add a column to the matrix to make it a 3 x 4 populating it with 2 * the first column.
+2. Create a matrix `B` with a column added to the matrix to make it a 5 x 4 populating it with 2 * the first column.
 3. Calculate the rank of the matrix.
 This should be a number.

 Extra Credit 1:
 ===========================
+1. Implement matrix multiply given two 2-dimensional lists of numbers.
+Test it out with a 6 x 3 matrix and a 3 x 5 matrix.
-1. Implement transpose without using the numpy method.
+2. Implement transpose without using the numpy method.
 Can you do it without using a loop?
-2. Implement the reshape function.
+3. Implement the reshape function.
+4. Implement elementwise multiply given 2 2d lists.
+5. Implement dot product given 2 2d lists.

 Extra Credit (> 2 dimensional data, yes this is used!
-Look in to tensors)
+Look into tensors)
 ===========================
 1. Create a random 3d tensor with 2 slices and 3 rows per slice.
 2. Sum the 2 slices of the tensor.